• Skip to main content

 Step 12: Switch off the oven when the cheesecake has the tiniest wobble left.
 Crank open the door and let the cake cool a bit.

-Syrup for baklava cheesecake
+Syrup for baklava cheesecake with cinnamon stick in a small saucepan.

-Step 14: Let it cool, then remove the cinnamon stick and rose water for that lovely floral and signature baklava taste.
+Step 14: Let it cool, then remove the cinnamon stick and add rose water for that lovely floral and signature baklava taste.

 Final Step: Garnish with pistachios and rose petals and serve the next day.